 How To Buy A Texas House With Low Income And No Down Payment

-Is It Possible To Buy A House Without A Down Payment?
+Can You Buy A House With No Down Payment?

 In a nutshell, everyone who’s planning on buying a house here in Texas would have to take care of a down payment, but there is some wiggle room for those who can’t afford to pay anywhere between $10,000 and $70,000 at once because of their low income.
 First of all, depending on your credit score and debt-to-income ratio, you might be allowed to put down only 3% of the house’s value upfront – which, in a lot of cases, might end up being a realistic sum.